pete-wn/exiletools-indexer/README.md

 * This process is multi-fork and bulk capable, with loading speed depending primarily on IO and tuning of the ES instance and database.
 At Exile Tools, I achieve an average bulk loading rate of ~4000 items/second on spinning disk.
 This appears to be mostly limited by the speed of database selects from `raw-json` with tokudb due to the spinning disk backend.
 Memory cache on the database is tuned to limit this as much as possible by keeping recent inserts/updates in memory from the get-forum-threads.pl process.

 * Average run-time for this process during a routine index is measured in seconds.

+##3. refresh-forum-threads.pl

+This is a tertiary process that is designed to be run less often than the main pipeline.
+It pulls a list of threads in the database that haven't been updated recently (default 24 hours), then fetches and processes them.
+This part of the pipeline is by far the most impactful and resource intensive, both on the local side and on GGG's side.
+The goal is to refresh every known thread at least once a day to keep item information "fresh" such as finding items that are gone.

+It also attempts to alleviate some of the problems we have indexing because GGG doesn't allow us to sort the shop forums by Last Edit Time.
+If someone updates their thread but doesn't bump it, the indexer won't know about it because the shop forum index can only be sorted effectively by Last Post.
+This is especially a problem with threads made with Acquisition, which does not play well with the community and doesn't bump threads.

+I run it hourly, with a maximum of 5000 threads updated per hour.
+The item information is automatically loaded into ES by format-and-load-es-to-.pl which runs after the noraml get-forum-threads.pl operation.
+A full refresh of 5000 threads can take up to 40 minutes depending on the settings.

 # F.A.Q.